 They don’t know that this is what you wanted them to do all along.
 This is the time to accept.

 What to do if your employer won’t move

-If your employer is unwilling to move on the ex gratia element of the package and you have tried everything to get them to move, either instruct a solicitor, or try to come to agreement on another element of the package that will give you higher remuneration.
+If your employer is unwilling to move on the ex gratia element of the package and you have tried everything to get them to move, either instruct a solicitor or try to come to an agreement on another element of the package that will give you higher remuneration.

 What to do when you’re ready to accept an offer

 This means that while you are willing to do the deal, the deal isn’t done until you’ve signed the contract.
 This is very important, as it allows you or your solicitor to alter elements of the deal as and when they arise.